flancian/garden/flatpak.md

 Oh, dear Flatpak:

-What I said but forget about beta channel, what I actually want is the newest version available([...](....md))
+What I said but forget about beta channel, what I actually want is the newest version available.

+--

+Also if you could make [[run]] support the same non-fully-qualified names you accept for [[install]] that would be great! :)